ravindu644/Android-Kernel-Tutorials/README.md

 - As you can see in the above screenshot, it's the Linux kernel source code.
 - It must have those folders, **highlighted in blue in the terminal.**
-- **In GKI kernels,** the kernel root is located in a folder named "common".
+- **In traditional GKI kernels,** the kernel root is located in a folder named "common".

-- If you have a **GKI Samsung kernel**, you should use the "common" kernel instead of "msm-kernel" for the compilation.
+- **In GKI Samsung Qualcomm kernel sources**, you should use the `common` kernel instead of `msm-kernel` for compilation.
+- **In some GKI Samsung MediaTek kernel sources**, the kernel root is named `kernel-VERSION.PATCHLEVEL`.
+  - e.g., `kernel-5.15`

 <h2> ✅ Preparing for the Compilation</h2>